- Emma Brown

 The theatre program at Midwestern State University is devoted entirely to undergraduate instruction.
 As a result, motivated, capable students find themselves quickly involved not only in the classroom but also in production work onstage and backstage.
 The program emphasizes the importance and interrelatedness of all aspects of theatre: performance, design, technical theatre, and scholarship.
 The theatre faculty members seek to cultivate an atmosphere of collaboration, ensemble, and mutual respect.

 While the program is broad enough to cover the essential areas of the discipline, it also allows for specialization.
 Theatre majors are required to complete a basic core of courses covering theatre history, dramatic analysis, acting, directing, design, and technical theatre.
 They then select an emphasis in performance or design/technical theatre.
-Majors can also choose an emphasis in teacher certification.
-MSU is one of only three schools in Texas to offer a B.F.A. in theatre with teacher certification.
+Majors can also choose an emphasis in teacher certification; MSU is one of only three schools in Texas to offer a B.F.A. in Theatre with teacher certification.

 Productions also give majors diverse experiences with various playwrights, time periods, and styles.
-You can click here to view our production history.

 We would like to express our gratitude to Dr. Bradley Wilson, assistant professor of Mass Communication and advisor to The Wichitan, for helping us document some of our recent productions.
-Many of Dr. Wilson's photos appear on the Theatre department's webpages.
+Many of Dr. Wilson's photos appear on the theatre department's webpages.